 You have a few choices.
 For team games, blue buff isn't always a spectacular buff for you in the early meta, 15% Cool down reduction is the only thing that you will recieve, therefore, if you consider ganking mid at level 3, you could consider giving level 1 blue to your Middle Lane, proceed to take red buff, than head on towards wraiths and hit level 3 for a fast gank at mid, giving your Middle lane a huge advantage.

-The same can be done if you start at red buff, since you have a slow Stretching Strike, you can start at red, give it to your TEAM ADC, so that early game champions such as Caitlyn can easily win lane and proceed to winning bot, as long as they properly ward.
+The same can be done if you start at red buff, since you have a slow Stretching Strikes, you can start at red, give it to your TEAM ADC, so that early game champions such as Caitlyn can easily win lane and proceed to winning bot, as long as they properly ward.

 Gimmicks that allow your team to take a huge advantage over your opponent team can be very decisive, since Zac can clear fast, but his initial ganks are quite weak without a kill lane, it can be beneficial to give away first buffs.